Welcome

 Order statuses

 Pending → Requires payment → Paid → Fulfilled.
-You can see the full status timeline on each order's detail page.
+You can see the full status on each order's detail page.

 Customer details